 Research being carried out with or by members of the public rather than to, about or for them.” – INVOLVE

-Examples of involvement include patients, carers and members of the public working together with researchers at all stages of the research cycle to:
+Involvement can include patients, carers and members of the public working together with researchers across all stages of the research cycle to:

 - select research that is important and relevant to the public

 - design and deliver projects

 - develop understandable information sheets for people taking part in research